2022-23 School Year

 Individuals who test positive for COVID-19 are required to isolate at home.
 Individuals are eligible to return to school after 5 full days of isolation are complete and they are asymptomatic or symptoms are improved and they have had no fever for the past 24 hours without the use of fever-reducing medication.
 A mask must be worn at all times if returning on days 6-10, except while eating lunch outdoors.
 Refer to the return to school guidance for additional information.

 **PLEASE NOTE: Public health does not require a negative test to return to school after 5 days of isolation.
-However, if your student takes a rapid test and it is positive, the isolation period is automatically extended to 10 days.
+However, if your student takes a rapid test and it is positive, they may still be infectious and must continue to isolate.
+Repeat the test every 24-48 hours.
 Please contact [email protected] if you have any questions.

 Bertschi will notify families by classroom when there is a known exposure to COVID-19 at school along with the recommended guidance from public health to follow at home.
 If a family needs access to additional rapid tests for use at home, we can provide those.
 We strongly encourage masking indoors for ten days following exposure.